Stock market today: Wall Street slips as its big rally cools some more

 Critics say a consensus has formed too quickly on Wall Street that inflation will continue to moderate and that the Fed can not only halt its hikes to rates but even begin cutting them early next year.

+In separate reports Thursday, one from the Institute for Supply Management said growth in the U.S. economy’s services industries continued last month, though at a slower rate than economists expected.
+Another report from S&P Global also said growth is slowing for services industries, pointing to customers contending with the more expensive cost of living and higher interest rates.

 Earnings reporting season also continues for big U.S. companies.
-The majority have reported better results for the spring than expected, but that’s usually the case and expectations were quite low coming into this quarter’s season.
+Most have reported better results for the spring than expected, but that’s usually the case and expectations were quite low coming into this quarter’s season.

-Qualcomm tumbled 10.5% for one of the largest losses in the S&P 500.
+Qualcomm tumbled 8.2% for one of the larger losses in the S&P 500.
 It reported weaker revenue for the spring than expected, even though its profit topped forecasts.

+Stocks of energy producers were also stronger, and Exxon Mobil gained 1.7%.
+They benefited as crude prices rallied after Saudi Arabia said it will keep in place cuts to production meant to boost oil's price.

-Two hugely influential companies will report their results after trading ends for the day.
+Two hugely influential companies reported their results after trading ended for the day.
 Apple and Amazon are two of the largest companies on Wall Street by market value, which gives their stock movements more heft on the S&P 500 and other indexes.

-They’ve also both soared more than 45% this year on expectations of continued growth, and they’ll need to deliver to justify their big stock gains.
+They also both soared more than 45% this year on expectations of continued growth.
+That means pressure on them to deliver big results to justify the big stock gains.

+Another potentially market-moving report will arrive Friday morning, when the U.S. government gives its latest monthly update on the job market.
+Fed Chair Jerome Powell has highlighted it as a key datapoint that could influence the Fed's next move on interest rates in September.

 In stock markets abroad, indexes were down across Europe and much of Asia.